Local Development Order

 What is a Local Development Order?

-Local Development Orders were introduced through the Planning and Compulsory Purchase Act 2004 and, in effect, grant planning permission for the specific form and type of development detailed in the order.
+Local Development Orders were introduced through the Planning and Compulsory Purchase Act 2004.
+In effect, they grant planning permission for the specific form and type of development detailed in the order.

 Local Development Orders in Eden